Cherry, cheese, almonds, trout: Foods that actually help you sleep

 Cheese

-Cheese has a bit of a bad reputation, as it’s often thought to cause nightmares.
+Cheese has a bit of a bad reputation because people often think it causes nightmares.
 However, the reality is quite the opposite, according to Ms. Artis.
-Cheese and other dairy products contain tryptophan, an amino acid that helps us fall asleep more easily, as well as calcium, which reduces stress.
+Cheese and other dairy products contain tryptophan, an amino acid that helps us fall asleep more easily, and calcium, which can reduce stress.

 Cherry, cheese, almonds, trout: experts recommend foods for a good night's sleep.